 A bonus of this tonic (which was modified from Minimalist Baker): The ginger and lemon will help aid in digestion, Simon adds.

-- help with chronic inflammation
+- helps with chronic inflammation

-- fight brain degeneration
+- fights brain degeneration

 Try it: In a small saucepan, combine: